Soojin-Lee0819/Computational-Artwork/Final Project/README.md

 4) Press yellow button to receive an order (Press the button until your friend says "STOP").

 5) Type-in the order that spinning wheel indicates and press ENTER
-// 6) Start drawing Latte Art and make coffee for the customer
+6) Draw latte art for the customer
-      //Dial PINK potentiometer to adjust the brush stroke size
+   Dial PINK potentiometer to adjust the brush stroke size
-// 7) Once you finish making coffee, press READY to serve the coffee to the customer.
+7) Once you finish making coffee, press READY to serve the coffee to the customer.
-// 8) Press RESTART to restart the game!
+8) Press RESTART to restart the game!

 ## Schematic